bercik/VolumeController/README.md

 # How to run server on PC (adding python script to startup (tested on Linux Mint 17 Qiana)):

+You need to run pc/linux/VolumeController.py script if you want this application to work.
+You can do this manually every time you need this or add it to startup so it will run automatically every time you start your computer.
+You can set it on startup in various ways which i listed below.

 ## Fully working ugly solution
 1. Open application menu and search for "startup  applications", run it.
 2. Click add button.